Understanding Angles and Pairs of Angles: A thorough look

 Pairs of Angles: A Detailed Exploration

 Understanding the relationships between different pairs of angles is crucial for solving geometric problems.
-Let's delve into the key pairs:
+Let's dig into the key pairs:

 1. Complementary Angles

 Two angles are complementary if their measures add up to 90°.
-For instance, a 30° angle and a 60° angle are complementary because 30° + 60° = 90°.
+To give you an idea, a 30° angle and a 60° angle are complementary because 30° + 60° = 90°.
 Complementary angles often appear together, forming a right angle.

 2. Supplementary Angles

 Two angles are supplementary if their measures add up to 180°.
-For example, a 120° angle and a 60° angle are supplementary because 120° + 60° = 180°.
+Take this: a 120° angle and a 60° angle are supplementary because 120° + 60° = 180°.
 Supplementary angles often appear as adjacent angles forming a straight line.

 3. Vertical Angles